ollionorg/DataflowTemplates-fork/v2/spanner-to-sourcedb/terraform/samples/spanner-to-cassandra/README.md

 2. Ensure that the Cassandra instance and Dataflow workers can establish connectivity with each other.
 Template automatically adds networking firewalls rules to enable this access.
 This can differ depending on the source configuration.
 Please validate the template rules and ensure that network connectivity can be established.
 3. The Cassandra instance with database containing reverse-replication compatible schema is created.
-4. A session file has been generated to perform the spanner to Cassandra schema mapping.

 ## Cassandra Configuration